waynodiablo/Oystercard/pills/returning_your_makers_laptop.md

 Insert USB

-Press and hold the 0N button and ALT at the same time.
+Press and hold the ON button and ALT at the same time.

 Choose "Install OSX Yosemite"  and wait for the OS X Installation box to appear.